-and Roberts (2005) is the weakest here because G3 firms are least likely to issue debt.
+High growth type (G3) firms are the main focus of this paper.
+As shown in Table 6, when their losses increase (due to relentless investment in R&D), G3 firms are keenest to issue new equity.
+This within-firm effect is a pronounced result (slope estimate of -0.283 and a t-stat equal to -49.6), echoing the plots of financing mix in Fig. 5.
+But the traditional tradeoff force as considered in Leary and Roberts (2005) is the weakest here because G3 firms are least likely to issue debt.
 Losses here mainly reflect the fact that G3 firms expense or amortize vigorous intangible investments in R&D which typically pay off slowly.
-And the market expects these firms to produce high future payoffs eventually.
+It appears that the market expects these firms to produce high future payoffs eventually.
 This market expectation is able to support the high market valuations without firm dividend signaling.
 All this suggests that evidence of accounting losses and lack of dividends may not necessarily imply financial constraints especially in intangible investments.
 As explained by the generalized Myers-Majluf model, high growth type firms can tap into outside equity-not typically under duress as described by Myers and Majluf (1984).

 In summary, while Fama and French (2005) rightfully conclude that an overarching pecking order described by Myers (1984) does not seem to be consistent with data, we show that types of asymmetric information spawn growth-type-determined pecking orders in external finance.
 This also complements the traditional tradeoff theory because the profitability-based tradeoff force is the weakest for G3 firms.
-In addition, the market timing evidence here that all firms tend to step up external finance with improving market conditions or rising investment opportunities or both (via market-to-book ratios) is totally different from the finding in Baker and Wurgler (2002).
+In addition, the market timing evidence here that all firms tend to step up external finance with improving market conditions (via market-to-book ratios) is totally different from the finding in Baker and Wurgler (2002).
 They show that low leverage firms tend to raise funds when market conditions are good whereas high leverage firms tend to raise funds when market conditions are poor.
 As Hovakimian (2006) points out, this main finding of Baker and Wurgler (2002) is mainly from cross-firm variation rather than within-firm variation in capital structure, and hence cannot be really interpreted as market timing evidence (see also Liu, 2009).